The 1902-built C-class 0-6-0, shunting at Horsted Keynes. Richard Salmon

 At the Nationalisation of the railways on 1 January 1948, SR No.1592 could be found shedded at Ramsgate (Code RAM), where she remained in service with BR (being renumbered 31592 in December 1948) until transferred for a brief period to Nine Elms (70A) on 14 June 1959.
 On 9 February 1960, 31592 returned to the South Eastern Division and was shedded at Tonbridge (73J).
 The loco was transferred to Ashford (73F) on 9 November 1961 where she remained until withdrawl from revenue service in July 1963.
 However, that was not the end of her duty, as she was placed in departmental service in Ashford Works and was renumbered DS239.

-With the last three surviving in departmental service at Ashford, the Wainwright 'C' Preservation Society was formed in 1962, and in December 1966 was able to buy 592 (as DS239).
+With the last three surviving in departmental service at Ashford, The Wainwright 'C' Preservation Society was formed in 1962, and in December 1966 was able to buy 592 (as DS239).
 Kept initially in the old running shed at Ashford, it moved to the Bluebell in 1970, and finally entered service in 1975 after work on its boiler and a badly damaged axle journal.
 Its 1994 overhaul at the hands of volunteers saw it returned to service with a spare tender which we overhauled.
 We had been fortunate enough to obtain this from Folkestone, where it had been used as a mobile water tank.
 In 2006-7 we overhauled the spare boiler which we have for this locomotive (which had been a stationary boiler at Ashford), since the firebox of the existing boiler was deemed beyond repair.
-Mechanically the locomotive was in reasonable order, although the condition of the cylinders was expected to determine how long it ran before its next overhaul.
 Details of the overhaul are available here.
 It returned to service on 8th October 2007.

-At that time it was thought likely to require a new cylinder block at a subsequent overhaul, but advances in cylinder lining techniques pioneered with the Atlantic, 178 and B473 at the Bluebell has led to similar work being undertaken on this locomotive, and so the cylinder block was removed for a repair in late 2012.
+At that time it was thought likely to require a new cylinder block at a subsequent overhaul, but advances in cylinder lining techniques pioneered with the Atlantic, 178 and B473 at the Bluebell has led to similar work being undertaken on this locomotive, and so the cylinder block was removed and re-lined in late 2012, and with further work on the valves, has now enabled a much stronger locomotive to re-enter service.
+However, a new block has been cast for it which will be fitted at its next overhaul.

 This locomotive featured as "The Green Dragon" in the Carlton TV film of The Railway Children.